arineng/jcrvalidator/README.md

   * --process-parts now creates an XML entity reference file snippet
   * override rules can now reference rules in the original ruleset
   * more readable failure report
+  * more readable verbose messages
+  * @{not} annotation on targer rules were not honored but now fixed
+  * better checking for groups referenced from arrays and objects

 The current version of the JCR specification can be found [here](https://raw.githubusercontent.com/arineng/jcr/07/draft-newton-json-content-rules.txt)